 Currency Risk.
 Each Fund may invest directly in non-U.S. currencies or in securities that trade in, and receive revenues in, non-U.S. currencies and will be subject to the risk that those currencies will decline in value relative to the U.S. dollar, or, in the case of hedging positions, that the U.S. dollar will decline in value relative to the currency being hedged.
 Currency rates in foreign (non-U.S.) countries may fluctuate significantly over short periods of time for a number of reasons, including changes in interest rates, rates of inflation, balance or payments and governmental surpluses or deficits, intervention (or the failure to intervene) by U.S. or foreign (non-U.S.) governments, central banks or supranational entities such as the International Monetary Fund, or by the imposition of currency controls or other political developments in the United States or abroad.
 As a result, a Fund's investments in foreign currency-denominated securities may reduce the returns of a Fund.
-Currency risk may be particularly high to the extent that a Fund invests in non-U.S. currencies or engages in foreign currency transactions that are economically tied to emerging market countries.
-These currency transactions may present market, credit, currency, liquidity, legal, political and other risks different from, or greater than, the risks of investing in developed foreign (non-U.S.) currencies or engaging in foreign currency transactions that are economically tied to developed foreign countries.
+Currency risk may be particularly high to the extent that a Fund invests in non-U.S. these currency transactions may present market, credit, currency, liquidity, legal, political and other risks different from, or greater than, the risks of investing in developed foreign (non-U.S.) currencies or engaging in foreign currency transactions that are economically tied to developed foreign currency transactions that are economically tied to developed foreign currency transactions that are economically tied to developed foreign (non-U.S.) currencies or engaging in foreign currency transactions that are economically tied to developed foreign currency transactions that are economically tied to developed foreign currency transactions that are economically tied to developed foreign currency transactions that are economically tied to developed foreign (non-U.S.) currencies or engaging in foreign currency transactions that are economically tied to developed foreign countries.